 There’s no issue for transitivitiy, because the 4 cases involve 4 distinct relations (distinguished by their subsripts), each of which is transitive.
 The 4 relations don’t have to agree.

 I’m guessing there isn’t much more we can gain by discussing further, and we’ll have to agree to disagree.
-I’ll just report my own intuitions here, largely reframing things I’ve already said in this thread.
+I’ll just report my own intuitions here and some pointers, reframing things I’ve already said in this thread and elaborating.

 It’s useful to separate the outcomes from the actions here.
 Let’s label the outcomes: